vikaskumr/dark-crystal-implemenation/README.md

+## Dark Crystal Key Backup Crypto

-## Higher level functionality for Dark Crystal key backup
+Crypto operations and functionality for Dark Crystal key backup

 This library adds:
  - Packing secret together with a descriptive label using a protocol buffer.